Jarinus/scalability-research/readme.md

 `sbt docker:publishLocal`

-To run the container:
+To run the container (anything in parentheses is optional):

-`docker run -t -p PUBLISHING_PORT:8080 text-analysis-app -workers NUMBER_OF_WORKERS`
+`docker run -(i)t -p PUBLISHING_PORT:8080 text-analysis-app (-workers NUMBER_OF_WORKERS)`

 Where `PUBLISHING_PORT` is the port to publish the service on and `NUMBER_OF_WORKERS` is the number of workers used for text analysis.

-Note that `-workers NUMBER_OF_WORKERS` may be omitted.
-In that case, a single worker will be used.
+If `-workers NUMBER_OF_WORKERS` is omitted, a single worker will be used.

+Note that `-t` keeps the container running in the background.
+If you wish for the container to exit if you exit the shell, use `-it` (`-i` stands for interactive).
+This will allow you to press any key to exit the program, killing the container in the process.

 Example:

-`docker run -t -p 8080:8080 text-analysis-app -workers 8`
+`docker run -it -p 8080:8080 text-analysis-app -workers 8`